guacsec/guac/README.md

 ## Communication

-For more information on how to get involved in the community, mailing lists and metings, please refer to our [community page](https://guac.sh/community/)
+For more information on how to get involved in the community, mailing lists and meetings, please refer to our [community page](https://guac.sh/community/)

 For security issues or code of conduct concerns, an e-mail should be sent to guac-maintainers@googlegroups.com.